-Her name was Elaine.
-That’s the answer to your question.
-You are not going to get her last name.
-She was Elaine and she was perfect….to a thirteen year-old girl raging out the other side of puberty.
-It is tough being a thirteen year old girl in 1975 Texas, or any geographic location for that matter.
-Try being a little gay girl in love with an older woman in 1975 Texas.
+Her name will be my secret.
+It is tough being a thirteen year old girl, in 1974 Texas, or any geographic location for that matter.
+Try being a little gay girl in love with an older woman, in 1974 Texas.

 I was “hired”…won’t even get into child labor laws, to work the concession stand to the pool.
 The side kitchen window where those same gin and tonics flew out of, along with burgers, fries, and cherry cokes.